regiontog/parcel-plugin-mithril-svgo/README.md

 # parcel-plugin-mithril-svgo

-Parcel inline SVG mithril components
+Inline SVG mithril components for parcel

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

 To install add the plugin as a dependency.